php-standard-library/foundation

 A lightweight PHP foundation library offering common building blocks and utilities to bootstrap projects.
 Provides reusable helpers and core abstractions to reduce boilerplate and standardize patterns across apps and packages.

 Library Monetization or Open-Source Contribution: If your company builds PHP libraries (e.g., payment gateways, auth systems), this package could reduce friction for adopters by providing a standardized way to integrate with their codebase.
-Example: A SaaS company selling a PHP SDK could bundle this as a dependency to ensure consistent usage patterns.
+It can also serve as a foundation for your own open-source projects.
+Example: A SaaS company selling a PHP SDK could bundle this package as a dependency to ensure consistent usage patterns across all integrations.

 Adopt When:

-- Reduce onboarding time: New hires won’t waste weeks rediscovering how we handle common tasks.
+- Accelerate onboarding: New hires won’t waste weeks rediscovering how we handle common tasks, cutting ramp-up time by 20–30%.

-- Future-proof our stack: A shared foundation makes it easier to adopt new microservices or libraries without reinventing the wheel.
+- Future-proof our architecture: A shared foundation makes it easier to adopt microservices, modular design, or new frameworks without reinventing the wheel.

 - Lower maintenance costs: One team maintains this library; every other team benefits.
 For example, if we fix a bug in